 For high-earning professionals like IT contractors, you may earn enough to charge VAT.
 For any contractors who do, consider the Flat Rate VAT scheme.

 Here, contractors are likely to benefit from further potential savings.
 They have few costs, thus little in the way of input VAT to reclaim.

 The limited company route is the most common structure for contracting.
 It provides a significant tax advantage over the umbrella route.

 The caveat is that you will have to undertake a modest amount of administration.
 This is to comply with your director's obligations to keep your accounts up-to-date.

 In practice, the work involved in running a contracting company is minimal.
-But it’s unfamiliar territory and not the reason you’re getting into contracting.
+But it's unfamiliar territory and so not the reason you got into contracting in the first place.

 The onus is on you to reduce the workload further, so that you can focus on providing your service.
 A specialist contractor accountant can deal with HMRC and Companies House on your behalf.
 Appointing one is the first big step to the financial freedom you crave right now.

 John Yerou is a pioneer of contractor mortgages and owner and founder of Freelancer Financials, Contractor Mortgages®, C&F Mortgages and Self Employed Mortgages, trading styles and brands of the award-winning Mortgage Quest Ltd.